HaenschenSTK/stk-wr-replays/Readme.md

 the repository regularly updated.

 ### Notes
-- For tracks where a record relied on exploits that were fixed in later game versions, an additional file with the fastest run compatible with the current version of STK has been added:
+- For tracks where the world record relies on glitches, the fastest glitchless runs have been placed in separate glitchless folders:
-  - Gran Paradiso Island (normal): includes a version without the runway cut (fixed in v1.5).
+  - Gran Paradiso Island (normal): run without the runway cut (fixed in v1.5).
-  - Hacienda (normal): includes a version without driving up the bridge (fixed in v1.5).
+  - Hacienda (normal): run without driving up the bridge (fixed in v1.5).
-  - Volcan Island (normal): includes a version without the jump and tunnel cut (fixed in v1.5).
+  - Volcan Island (normal): run without the jump and tunnel cut (fixed in v1.5).
-  - Hacienda (reverse): includes a version without jumping down the bridge (fixed in v1.5).
+  - Hacienda (reverse): run without jumping down the bridge (fixed in v1.5).
-  - Snow Peak (reverse): includes a version without jumping over the ridge (fixed in v1.5).
+  - Snow Peak (reverse): run without jumping over the ridge (fixed in v1.5).
-  - Zen Garden (reverse): includes a version without using the rescue exploit in the cave (fixed in v1.4).
+  - Zen Garden (reverse): run without using the rescue exploit in the cave (fixed in v1.4).
 - TAS world record replay files are included in a separate folder.
 Kudos to Fouks!
 If you want to learn more about TASing in STK, check out his [website](https://moeverse.xyz/stk/tas).

 The tables below were generated from the world record replay files.

-Last Updated: September 19, 2025
+Last Updated: September 21, 2025

 ### Normal Direction